Skip to main contentEnter

 The bottom line: The return of this popular event to Christchurch Park will end months of finger pointing between organisers and the council.

-Our content is free to read thanks to the generous support of ICS, Attwells Solicitors and All About Hearing
+You can read it for free thanks to the generous support of All About Hearing and Attwells Solicitors

 News